utsav00/haskellbook-solutions/Chapter 3/Exercises: Syntax Errors.md

 1. ```Haskell
     ++ [1, 2, 3] [4, 5, 6]
     ```
-    \- No. To use an infix operator as a suffix, it is to be wrapped in parenthesis.
+    \- No. To use an infix operator as a suffix, it must be wrapped in parenthesis.

 2. ```Haskell
     '<3' ++ ' Haskell'